w-o-o/HttpPubSub/draft-xie-bidirectional-messaging-latest.md

 XHEADER_NOT_ENABLED_ERROR.

-## Interaction with standard HTTP/2 features
+## Interact with Standard HTTP/2 Features

 The extension implementation **SHOULD** apply stream and connection level flow control, maximum concurrent streams limit, GOAWAY logic to both RStreams and